 - Page 7 provides a little counting practice.
 Have the child count and write the number of raindrops and spiders.
 Then, determine if there are more raindrops or spiders.

 - Page 8 provides a review of words to know.
 These would make good sight words to add to a word wall.

 Print the Book

 Ready to print and read?
-Just click the link below.
+Just click the purple subscribe button below.

 For more nursery rhyme activities, visit these posts from other bloggers in the Virtual Book Club.